eric-plus-plus/SoRo-19-20/Autonomous/Readme.md

 # Autonomous
-Everything needs to be run using the make files for this.
+Everything needs to be run using the make files.
 Simple g++ with not work without linking.